cloudposse/geodesic/docs/kops.md

 cd /conf/kops
 ```

-In this directory, there should be a `manifest.yaml` file which gets generated by running `build-kops-manifest` which renders [the template](https://github.com/cloudposse/geodesic/blob/master/rootfs/templates/kops/default.yaml) using your current environment settings (note, you can specify `KOPS_TEMPLATE` to specify an alternative manifest template file).
+In this directory, there should be a `manifest.yaml` file which gets generated by running `build-kops-manifest` which renders [the template](https://github.com/cloudposse/geodesic/blob/master/rootfs/templates/kops/default.yaml) using your current environment settings.
 Typically, we add `RUN build-kops-manifest` as one of the last steps in the `Dockerfile`.

+__NOTE__: you can specify `KOPS_TEMPLATE` to specify an alternative manifest template file)

 Run the following command to create the cluster.
 This will just initialize the cluster state and store it in the S3 bucket, but not actually provision any AWS resources for the cluster.